PER|FORMER

 Features

 This page is the curated web summary of the Vinx Scorza line.
-It focuses only on the Vinx fork, starting from v0.3.2-vinx.1 (historical naming) and moving to standalone Vinx semantic versioning from v0.4.0, and reorganizes the work by topic instead of strict release order so it is easier to understand what this branch actually adds.
+It reorganizes the work by topic instead of strict release order so it is easier to understand what this branch actually adds.

 Core Sequencing

-The fork began with direct sequencing fixes, and that foundation still shapes everything above it.
+The fork started with core sequencing stability work, and this foundation still supports everything built above it.

-• Stabilize step shifting across Note, Logic, Curve, Stochastic, and Arp, including the old 64-step crash/reboot case and shifting inside non-zero subranges.
+• Step shifting was stabilized across Note, Logic, Curve, Stochastic, and Arp, including long-sequence and non-zero subrange cases.

-• Expand Curve tracks with per-step Gate Offset and Gate Length layers, including edit-page, overview, Launchpad handling, and simulator bindings.
+• Curve tracks were extended with per-step Gate Offset and Gate Length, including edit-page support, overview rendering, Launchpad handling, and simulator bindings.

-• Fix scale-selection limits so the full built-in plus user-scale set is reachable again across Project, Note, Logic, Stochastic, and Arp.
+• Scale-selection limits were fixed so the full built-in plus user-scale set is reachable again across Project, Note, Logic, Stochastic, and Arp.

 Chaos generators